 Who qualifies to be a customer of Micro Matic Packaging Division?

-Only licensed, commercial beverage producers* who own kegs; keg manufacturers and importers/resellers; plus limited other wholesale businesses and service providers – a few qualified 3rd party distributors, no retailers, and no private individuals.
+Only licensed, commercial beverage producers* who own or lease kegs; keg manufacturers and importers/resellers; plus limited other wholesale businesses and service providers – a few qualified 3rd party distributors, no retailers, and no private individuals.

 *breweries, cideries, meaderies, wineries, kombucha-makers, hard seltzer-makers, cold coffee producers; other similar

-We keep all keg spears, tools and parts in a secure area online, since we restrict sales to businesses as described in above.
+We keep all keg spears, tools and parts in a secure area online, since we restrict sales to businesses as described above.
 After we qualify a customer, we send our product catalog, technical data sheets, user manuals for tools, and provide a high level of technical support.

 The circlip that holds the spear in place is a critical safety component and should never be used a second time.
 A new circlip should be used every time it is removed or if there is any evidence of damage or tampering.
 This is an industry-wide safety standard and should not be considered as optional under any circumstances.
 Failure to do so can lead to a catastrophic failure resulting in damage, injury, or death.

-At Micro Matic, we discourage use of commercial kegs fitted with D System valves as home brew containers because they are not designed for manual filling and cleaning.
+At Micro Matic, we discourage the use of commercial kegs fitted with D System valves as home brew containers because they are not designed for manual filling and cleaning.
 There are numerous other draft beverage containers available which are designed for manual cleaning and filling.
 These are far more suitable for home brew.

 Beer kegs fitted with D System valves are not well-suited for this purpose unless you have access to a professional-grade keg washing machine to clean and sanitize these kegs between uses, and a means to fill the kegs without removing the spear.

 As mentioned above, we sell keg spears, tools or parts only to end users who are licensed, commercial beverage producers who own kegs, and discourage use of kegs fitted with D System valves as home brew containers.